What is a self-assessment?

 Areas of improvement

-• I didn't ensure that all the project partners have a clear understanding on what the key priorities for this month are, however I will follow according with the lead partners to ensure this is done so.
+- I didn't ensure that all the project partners have a clear understanding of what the key priorities for this month are, however, I will follow up with the lead partners to ensure this is done so.

-Tip: Some of the most important effective communication skills are active listening, being clear and concise, being able to empathize, having strong problem-solving skills, being assertive, and displaying confidence.
+Tip: Some of the most important effective communication skills are active listening, clear and concise communication, empathy, strong problem-solving skills, assertiveness, and confidence.

 3. Innovation and creativity